alanjschneider/easy-key-binding/README.md

 ekb.unbindAll('A');
 ```

-### Key maps
+## Key maps

-Some keys are mapped to be more simple:
+Some keys are mapped to be simpler:

 ```js
 'ArrowLeft' => 'Left'